beckym223/manual_work/E6_long_edited.md

 parts.
 One is the effect of a delay in the start of benefits together with their later increase as a consequence of the delay in their start.48 The
-46 For example, if everyone had the same age-earnings  profile, Social Security would do no redistribution within a  cohort, while annual income taxes would subject each per-  son to earnings subsidies when younger and taxes when  older.
-47 Benefits are paid to workers younger than the age for  full benefits if earnings are below the exempt amount, which  equals $11,640 in 2004.
-Earnings above this amount result  in a 50-percent reduction in benefits, until benefits reach  zero.
-Rules are different for the year in which the age for  full benefits is reached.
-After reaching the age for full  benefits, benefits may be claimed whatever the ongoing  level of earnings.
-A worker can receive a larger benefit by  delaying the start of benefits up to age 70.
-48 The start of benefits can be delayed even if the worker  retires.
-For a worker without liquidity constraints, labor  supply is not encouraged by a net subsidy from delay (in the  case of a long expected life) since delay is available any-  way.
-But work is discouraged for those with shorter life  expectancies.
-While some eligible workers do not claim  benefits right away, overwhelmingly, retired workers do  claim fairly quickly.
-For those who would claim as soon as  they stopped working, work is encouraged by a larger  increase in benefits from delay as a result of a longer  expected life.
-12
-MARCH 2004

 ### ---Economics-2004-0-14.txt---